syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/connecting-to-data-source/mysql.md

 documentation: ug
 ---

-# Mysql in EJ2 ASP.NET Core Pivotview control
+# MySQL in EJ2 ASP.NET Core Pivotview control

 This section describes how to retrieve data from a MySQL database using [MySqlClient](https://mysqlclient.readthedocs.io/) and bind it to the Pivot Table via a Web API controller.